AliRn76/panther/docs/docs/monitoring.md

 >
 > <b>Default:</b> `False`

-Panther has a `Monitoring` middleware that process the `perf_time` of every request
+Panther log `perf_time` of every request if this variable is `True`

-It will create a `monitoring.log` file and log the records

 Then you can watch them live with: `panther monitor`

+Make sure it is `False` on production for better performance

 #### Log Example: